 Are right-to-left-languages easy to localize into?

 In all honesty, this all sounds more complicated than it actually is.
-By using a system which supports RTL and bi-directional display, such as our Translation Management System, you can strike off a couple of worries from the very start.
+By using a system that supports RTL and bi-directional display, such as our Translation Management System, you can strike off a couple of worries from the very start.

 You can also make use of our native speakers who will point our any irregularities, so the whole process will be much easier than you think.